PROJECT SKYDROP

 Project Skydrop is open to anyone who is legally allowed to enter a contest of skill.
 If you are under 18, you must have your parent's permission to participate.

-How will the winner claim the bounty money?
+How will the winner claim the prize bounty?

 Using their own phone or camera, the winner MUST record a first-person video of themselves walking up to the treasure and retrieving it from the forest floor.
 This video must be posted publicly to YouTube, with the phrase "PROJECT SKYDROP" in the title of the video.
-Once this video is posted by the winner, and we watch the video to verify that the treasure has been acquired peacefully, we will transfer the bounty money to the winner through Bitcoin.
+Once this video is posted by the winner, and we watch the video to verify that the treasure has been acquired peacefully, we will publish instructions on how to retrieve the prize bounty.

 Is the treasure buried in the ground?